 - Red decorating icing

-- Mix together the oreo crumbs and cream cheese with a hand mixer.
-If it isn’t coming together, get your hands in there and mix it up.
+- In a large bowl, mix together the Oreo crumbs and cream cheese with an electric mixer.
+If it isn't coming together, get your hands in there and mix it up.

-- Use a small cookie scoop to scoop out the dough.
-Then roll into a ball with your hands and place onto the pan.
-Freeze for 10-15 minutes or until slightly firm.
+- Using a small cookie scoop, portion the dough onto the baking sheet.
+Roll into a ball with your hands.
+Freeze 10 to 15 minutes, or until slightly firm.
 You don't want them too cold.

 - In a microwave-safe bowl, melt the chocolate in the microwave in 30-second intervals, stirring in-between each, until smooth.
 Get candy corn ready to press in.
-Then use a fork to dip the oreo balls into the chocolate.
+Use a fork to dip balls into the chocolate.
 Tap on the edge of the bowl to get the smooth finish.
-Use a toothpick to help slide the ball onto the pan.
+Use a toothpick to help slide the ball back onto the baking sheet.

-- Using a toothpick, put a tiny bit of melted chocolate on the back of the candy eyes and adhere them to the turkey.
+- For the eyes, using a toothpick, put a tiny bit of melted chocolate on the back of the candy eyes and adhere them to the ball